 Yet many of us have been asked to do unpaid labour for years, to provide free access consulting for our department or university.
-Ultimately such requests originate from the idea that access for disabled students is charity rather than a right.
+Ultimately such requests originate from the idea that access for disabled students is a charity rather than a right.

 We do not work pro-bono when dealing with established organisations.
-As an organisation we need to generate income in order for our work to be sustainable.
+As an organisation, we need to generate income in order for our work to be sustainable.
 We also recognize our own expertise and worth on the market.
 Not only do we have some of the UK’s leading experts but we have data that is unique in the sector, a reach that is unique in the sector and hence insight that is unique in the sector.

-We come to clients neither from above nor below but as partners, ready to offer services they need.
+We come to clients neither from above nor below but as partners, ready to offer the services they need.

 Disabled Students UK contains some of the UK’s leading experts in HE accessibility, with years of experience in research, public speaking and consulting.
 In addition to our charitable work with and for disabled students, we provide a number of paid services for organisations, bodies, businesses, charities and institutions.
 To enquire about our services and pricing please contact us at [email protected].